 The Tour... let the fun be-gin!

-In early November, the Jardin Blanc team put on their wellies and headed down to Falls Farm in Harrington, Northamptonshire, for a tour of the Warner Edwards distillery – the main suppliers of all things gin related at Jardin Blanc.
+In early November 2017, the Jardin Blanc team put on their wellies and headed down to Falls Farm in Harrington, Northamptonshire, for a tour of the Warner's distillery (formerly known as Warner Edwards) – the main suppliers of all things gin related at Jardin Blanc.

 Looking out across the family farm, Mr Warner Snr. could be seen in the distance driving a tractor, carrying with him fresh water from the farm spring.
 The first step in their gin making process.

-Satisfaction, the 50 litre, little sister still to Curiosity, was first introduced to Jardin Blanc in 2017.
-It will be returning in 2018, making it the only major event in the UK which actually distils on-site to produce the most fantastic cocktails.
+Satisfaction, the 50 litre, little sister still to Curiosity, was first introduced to Jardin Blanc in 2017 and returned in 2018.
+Making it a hat-trick, Satisfaction will be present in 2019, making it the only major event in the UK which actually distils on-site to produce the most fantastic cocktails.

-A selection of Warner Edwards’ gins were on offer to sample during the tour, including the flagship Harrington Dry Gin, Elderflower Gin, Sloe Gin, and Victoria’s Rhubarb Gin.
-All of which include bespoke and home-grown ingredients, developed and produced in-house by the WE team.
+A selection of Warner’s gins were on offer to sample during the tour, including the flagship Harrington Dry Gin, Elderflower Gin, Sloe Gin, and Victoria’s Rhubarb Gin.
+All of which include bespoke and home-grown ingredients, developed and produced in-house by the Warner's team.

 The Secret Hives of Bees